masternachiket/Responsive-Photography-Website/README.md

 This is A Responsive Photography Website hand coded in HTML5, CSS3 and Javascript.

-You will need to make changes inside the code around to your needs.
+You will need to make changes inside the code as per your needs.